jms-guy/greed/README.md

 ## Overview

 Greed is a financial application written almost entirely in Golang, used to view/track data easily across financial institutions/accounts.
-It utilizes the third-party API [Plaid](https://plaid.com) to connect your account with your financial institutions, and obtain your account and transactional history.
+It utilizes the third-party API [Plaid](https://plaid.com) to connect your account with your financial institutions, and obtain your account and transaction history.
 This data can then be viewed in a user friendly format, which can be used to track past expenditures and plan future ones.

 ### Server Features